• Hi!

 Hi I'm Zhoudan (Zoey) Xie.
 I am a Ph.D. candidate in Economics at the George Washington University, expecting to graduate in May 2025.
 My research interests include macroeconomics, regulation, innovation, firm dynamics, and economic growth.
 I specialize in applying advanced natural language processing (NLP) techniques and text-as-data analysis to study the economic effects of regulation.

-I will be on the job market in the 2024-2025 academic year.
+I am on the job market in the 2024-2025 academic year.

 While pursuing my PhD studies, I also work as a senior policy analyst at the GW Regulatory Studies Center.
 Collaborating with interdisciplinary faculty and scholars, I use empirical econometric analysis to study regulatory impact analysis, bureaucratic behavior, and public participation in regulatory processes.